zwenergy/CPAK2040/README.md

 **This also means, that each "virtual controller pak" on the CPAK2040 has a lifetime of around 100,000 writes.**
 Realistically, this should be enough forever for most people I guess.
 If you save each day 10 times to the controller pak, you can do that for 27 years straight before you're getting close the 100,000 writes.

+### Changing Virtual Controller Pak
+To change the current virtual controller pak (VCP), hold the BOOTSEL button down.
+The CPAK2040 will jump to the next VCP, indicating the current index by flashing the LED.
+After the last VCP, the index will jump back to the first.
+The current VCP index is stored into the Flash after 10s not changing it, so also after unplugging the CPAK2040 it will remember the last VCP used.

+Note that many games will not reload the controller pak content, unless they sense that the controller pak is physically removed and plugged back in again.

+The simple "hold button to increase VCP index" is not ideal, especially with a larger number of VCPs.
+I am planning on adding a better navigating scheme.